Automated Patch Assessment for Program Repair at Scale: Background

 \subsection{Motivating Example}

-Manual patch assessment is an error-prone and subjective task, which could lead to various results depending on the knowledge and experience of the analysts. \autoref{motivating-example} presents the human-written patch and the APR patch by Arja \cite{Yuan2017ARJAAR}, DeepRepair \cite{deeprepair}, and JGenProg \cite{martias2016defects4j} for Defects4J \cite{defect4j-dataset} Chart-3 bug.
-The APR patch is syntactically different from the human-written patch.
+Manual patch assessment is an error-prone and subjective task, which could lead to various results depending on the knowledge and experience of the analysts. \autoref{motivating-example} presents the human-written patch and the APR patch by Arja \citep{Yuan2017ARJAAR}, DeepRepair \citep{deeprepair}, and JGenProg \citep{martias2016defects4j} for Chart-3 bug in Defects4J \citep{defect4j-dataset}.

 Even though these three APR techniques generate the same patch for bug Chart-3, however, their analysts hold different opinions about the correctness of the generated patch. \autoref{tab:motiv-exmaple} shows the assessment results for this APR patch from previous literature.
-Originally, the Arja analysts considered it as \textit{correct}, while it was deemed as \textit{overfitting} by the DeepRepair's analysts and \textit{unknown} by the JGenProg analysts.
-Le et al.\cite{le:reliability-patch-assess} employed 3 to 5 external software experts to evaluate the correctness of this patch and the result was \textit{overfitting}.
+Originally, the Arja analysts considered it as \textit{correct}, while it was deemed as \textit{overfitting} by the DeepRepair's analysts and \textit{unknown} by the JGenProg analysts. \citet{le:reliability-patch-assess} employed 3 to 5 external software experts to evaluate the correctness of this patch and the result was \textit{overfitting}.

 We performed several discussions of the correctness of this patch with the original authors of DeepRepair and JGenProg via email.
 Eventually, they achieved consensus on the correctness of this patch and confirmed that this patch is actually a \textit{correct} patch.